freelawproject/hr/handbook/handbook.md

 ## Benefits & Compensation

 ### Payroll
-Administered twice monthly, on the 15th and last day of each month, via direct deposit.
-If either date falls on a weekend, payroll administration will occur on the Friday immediately prior.
+Administered every other Friday, via direct deposit.

 The organization's Executive Director is available to help with any payroll or benefits questions.

-### Medical, Dental, and Vision Coverage
-We receive health and dental coverage and pharmacy benefits through an employer-sponsored health insurance plan.
-The company pays 80% of the premium cost of the plan.
-The employee pays 20% through payroll deduction.
-Enrollment in the benefit plans is optional.

-Employees will receive specific benefit enrollment information during their onboarding process.
+### Benefits
+All employees are encouraged to enroll in pre-tax 401(k) retirement plans and 529 college savings plans.
+These are available upon request.

+Life insurance and flexible spending accounts for dependent care and health care spending are available upon request.

+Unfortunately, we currently do not offer health, vision, or dental benefits due to the immense complexity of offering them in an organization of our size and geographic distribution.
+We do, however, adjust salaries to attempt to compensate for this deficiency.

 ### Performance Assessments
 Our organization is committed to a fair, collaborative, and straightforward review of each employee's performance.
+Each employee will be assessed twice per year.

 We are in the process of determining the best methodology to carry out this commitment and will update this manual when a determination is made.

 ### Raises and Bonuses
-Annual cost of living increases will be combined with any merit increases described above.
+Annual cost of living increases will be combined with any merit increases.
 These will be reviewed and approved by the Board of Directors on an annual basis.

 Additional raises and bonuses may be considered at other times to account for special circumstances, such as extraordinary performance, a change in position and/or an increase in responsibilities.

 ## Reimbursable Expenses